 Why Insect Screens?

 Yes, insect screens keep out insects – that’s their main function (and why they’re known as insect screens, also flyscreen, mosquito net.
 Insect net, window mesh).
 When installed over your existing windows, they work silently to keep out mosquito, flies, bee, flying cockroach, lizard and all sorts of creepy crawlies.
+Even birds (mynah) and bats!

-Most mesh up to block dengue causing mosquito, but many also mesh up because they dislike these “uninvited guests” – especially lizard & flying cockroach and even birds (mynah) and bats. (now that HDB is installing solar panels on rooftops, we’re seeing more and more requests to block out bats).
+Most mesh up to block dengue causing Aedes mosquito, but many also mesh up because they dislike these “uninvited guests” – especially lizard & flying cockroach and even birds (mynah) and bats. (now that HDB is installing solar panels on rooftops, we’re seeing more and more requests to block out bats).

 If you have pets (especially cat) in high rise flat and condo, meshing up your windows will prevent accidental falling.
 In fact SPCA, Cat Welfare Society and fosterers most often require their adopters to mesh up their homes first.

-Types of Insect Screens Available.
+Types of Insect Screens Available

 Insect screens are made of many type of materials.
 The most common these days is fibre glass mesh.
 These are tough, durable and when “invisible black” is chosen – cannot be seen when you’re more than 2m away.
+Choose the optimally sized ones that’ll allow good airflow while keeping the pests out.
+Just remember that “smaller holes” is not necessarily better, because these may block the creepy crawlies out, and also the wind!

 Increasingly, home owners are opting for magnetic insect screens too.
-They install directly onto the existing window frame (or window grills) and because of the design, the existing windows can be easily open / close by simply lifting up the mesh.
+They install directly onto the existing window frame (or window grilles) and because of the design, the existing windows can be easily open / close by simply lifting up the mesh.

 Maintenance is easy also – just wipe with a piece of wet cloth (microfiber cloth preferred) and the dust can be removed.
 A vacuum cleaner will do the job too.
 And if needed, the whole mesh frame can be removed for washing before placing it back.
 And they last for years.